GoogleChrome/developer.chrome.com/site/en/blog/extension-side-panel-launch/index.md

 ## An overview of the API {: #overview }

-For your extension to appear in the side panel, just request the `"sidePanel"` permission in your [manifest][doc-manifest], and add the `"side_panel"` key with a `"default_path"` pointing to a page within your extension:
+For your extension to appear in the side panel, request the `"sidePanel"` permission in your [manifest][doc-manifest], and add the `"side_panel"` key with a `"default_path"` pointing to a page within your extension:

 {% Label %}manifest.json:{% endLabel %}